KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 - Within **Aion**, essence is not a being that chooses —
   it is **the choice, latent and waiting**
 - When **Motive Infinity** stirs potential, it does not assign a path —
-  it **unfolds a trajectory already implicit** in the soul’s inner structure
+  it **unfolds a trajectory already implicit** in the soul's inner structure

 | **Principle** | **Direction** | **Essence** |
 |---|---|---|